 This is usually due to your internet connection, since all the processing is done on the Cloud, the speed of your internet connection also has a bearing on the speed of Chromebooks.

-Chromebooks are not for you, in case you are totally addicted to Microsoft Office products.
+Chromebooks may not be suitable for you, if you are totally dependent on Microsoft Excel and other Microsoft Office products.

 Do not go for Chromebooks, in case you are thinking of using professional productivity software programs like AutoCAD, Primavera, Timberline or professional Accounting Programs.